Why Aren't These Women In The Rock & Roll Hall Of Fame?

 The Rock and Roll Hall of Fame seems to have a woman problem.
 As in, there aren't enough women in it.

 Scroll through its long list of inductees and you will notice that very few of them are women.
-Longreads crunched the numbers and found that only 69 of the 888 inductees to the Rock and Roll Hall of Fame are women — that’s just 7.7% over 34 years.
+According to Quartz, only 44 of the Rock and Roll Hall of Fame's inductees are women.
+That's less than 15%.

 Ahead are our picks from among the many deserving women who are pioneers in music, eligible according to the current criteria, and who should be inducted into the Rock and Roll Hall of Fame as soon as possible.